-How long you have available to study is likely to impact how quickly you can pass your test.
+How long you have available to study will likely impact how quickly you can pass your test.

 Just think about it for a second.
 If you’re a parent who already works full-time, a whole load of your diary is already taken up.
-You have to work, keep your children fed, clean, and happy.
+You must work, keep your children fed, clean, and happy.
 And getting some sleep yourself is nice too!

 Compare this to someone who is fresh out of school with a part-time job and no caring responsibilities and it’s easy to see how they could afford to allocate much more time to study each week.

 So, think about your diary and be honest with yourself.
 How many hours per week can you commit to?